-This study utilized a correlational descriptive design to describe the extent of institutional policy orientation among the newly hired clinical instructors among the private nursing schools in the province of Capiz.
-This research design was used in order to associate the relationship between two variables and not the causation of variables (Polit & Beck, 2017).
-This design determined the perceived extent of orientation manual implementation.
-It allowed the researcher to assess respondents’ profiles and clinical competence.
-This research study titled “The Extent of Institutional Policy Orientation Among the Newly Hired Clinical Instructors Among the Private Nursing Schools in the Province of Capiz.” used an online survey method.
+This study utilized a descriptive-correlational design to describe the extent of institutional policy orientation among the newly hired clinical instructors in private nursing schools in the province of Capiz.
+This research design was used ito determine relationship between two variables rather than to establish the causation (Polit & Beck, 2017).
+It identified the perceived extent of orientation manual implementation and allowed the researcher to assess respondents’ profiles and clinical competence.
+This study titled “The Extent of Institutional Policy Orientation Among the Newly Hired Clinical Instructors Among the Private Nursing Schools in the Province of Capiz” used an online survey method.

-Research Population
+Research Population and Sample

-This study targeted a population of 50 newly hired clinical instructors composed of 15 nurses from the College of St. John Roxas, 15 nurses from Filamer Christian University, and 20 nurses from St. Anthony College.
+This study targeted a sample of 50 newly hired clinical instructors, composed of 15 nurses from the College of St. John Roxas, 15 nurses from Filamer Christian University, and 20 nurses from St. Anthony College.
 These nurses were only hired from January 2020 to October 2024.

 Research Instrument

 For data gathering, the questionnaires were distributed online through various platforms.
-The data were taken from the respondents through online questionnaires to provide convenience and allow more research subjects to take part in the study.
+The data were collected from the respondents through online questionnaires to provide convenience and allow more research subjects to take part in the study.

 The instrument used was a researcher-made questionnaire checklist to gather the needed data.
-The researcher's readings, prior research, professional literature, published articles, and pertinent theses were used to design the questionnaire.
-The specifications for creating a good data-gathering instrument were considered during the creation of the instrument.
-For instance, to account for the respondents' level of knowledge readiness, statements detailing the circumstances or concerns in question were toned down.

-Open-ended choices were offered to allow for unstructured opinions on the subjects or problems.
-The instrument was approved and utilized to receive legitimate replies from the respondents.
+The questionnaire was developed based on the researcher's readings, prior research, professional literature, published articles, and pertinent .
+The Standard principles for creating a valid data-gathering instrument were considered during its development.
+For instance, statements were simplified to ensure clarity and to be appropriate to the the respondents' level of knowledge.
+Open-ended choices were offered to allow respondents to express unstructured opinions on the relevant problems.
+The instrument was approved and utilized to receive valid responses from the respondents.

 Part 1 contained the demographic profile of the respondents which includes age, sex, highest educational attainment, employment status, and number of years of clinical experience.

 Part 2 contained the interview questions which corresponded to the focus of the study on the scope of the orientation manual.
 The researcher used a three-part questionnaire with ten questions for each section.
 The first section consisted of questions about the RLE policy.
 Participants were asked to rate their level of orientation to the guidelines and to their own learning experience using a five-point Likert scale items.
 The response options were: extremely oriented, very oriented, moderately oriented, slightly oriented, and not at all oriented.
 Ten questions about the clinical instructor's expertise and syllabi-creation awareness made up the second section.
 These questions aimed to measure the clinical instructor's knowledge and understanding of syllabus development.
 These questions were straightforward and offered several response options based on the same five-point Likert scale.
-Finally, the third part included questions pertaining to instructional demonstration.
-The respondents likewise used the previously mentioned Likert scale to rate their level of orientation.
+Finally, the third part included questions pertaining to instructional demonstration, using the same Likert scale for responses

 Data Gathering Procedure